When I travel, I always look for hidden gems that prove to be amazing destinations.

 Now, the city is teeming with hope and possibility.

-It’s a hubbub of motorcycles and tuk-tuks, monkeys and feral cats, market vendors, silk-weavers, restaurants serving international cuisine, and Khmer children munching on corncobs.
+It’s a hubbub of motorcycles and tuk-tuks, monkeys and feral cats, market vendors, silk weavers, international cuisine restaurants, and Khmer children munching on corncobs.

 French novelist Gustave Flaubert said that travel makes you “see what a tiny place you occupy in the world.”